-The Standard Commercial Segment of our business includes our Standard Commercial business unit and our Workers Comp business unit.
-During 2011, our Standard Commercial business unit accounted for approximately 96% and our Workers Comp business unit accounted for the remaining 4% of the aggregate premiums produced by the Standard Commercial Segment.
+The Standard Commercial Segment of our business includes our Standard Commercial P&C business unit and our Workers Compensation business unit.
+During 2012, our Standard Commercial P&C business unit accounted for approximately 90% and our Workers Compensation business unit accounted for the remaining 10% of the aggregate premiums produced by the Standard Commercial Segment.

-Standard Commercial business unit.
-Our Standard Commercial business unit markets, underwrites and services standard commercial lines insurance primarily in the non-urban areas of Texas, New Mexico, Idaho, Oregon, Montana, Washington, Utah, Wyoming, Arkansas and Hawaii.
-The subsidiaries comprising our Standard Commercial business unit include American Hallmark Insurance Services, a regional managing general agency, and ECM, a claims administration company.
+Standard Commercial P&C business unit.
+Our Standard Commercial P&C business unit markets, underwrites and services standard commercial lines insurance primarily in the non-urban areas of Texas, New Mexico, Idaho, Oregon, Montana, Washington, Utah, Wyoming, Arkansas and Hawaii.
+The subsidiaries comprising our Standard Commercial P&C business unit include American Hallmark Insurance Services, a regional managing general agency, and ECM, a claims administration company.
 American Hallmark Insurance Services targets customers that are in low-severity classifications in the standard commercial market, which as a group have relatively stable loss results.
 The typical customer is a small to midsize business with a policy that covers property, general liability and automobile exposures.
-Our Standard Commercial business unit underwriting criteria exclude lines of business and classes of risks that are considered to be high-severity or volatile, or which involve significant latent injury potential or other long-tailed liability exposures.
+Our Standard Commercial P&C business unit underwriting criteria exclude lines of business and classes of risks that are considered to be high-severity or volatile, or which involve significant latent injury potential or other long-tailed liability exposures.
 ECM administers the claims on the insurance policies produced by American Hallmark Insurance Services.
-Products offered by our Standard Commercial business unit include the following:
+Products offered by our Standard Commercial P&C business unit include the following:

 - Commercial automobile.
 Commercial automobile insurance provides third-party bodily injury and property damage coverage and first-party property damage coverage against losses resulting from the ownership, maintenance or use of automobiles and trucks in connection with an insured's business. - General liability.
 General liability insurance provides coverage for third-party bodily injury and property damage claims arising from accidents occurring on the insured's premises or from their general business operations. - Umbrella.
 Umbrella insurance provides coverage for third-party liability claims where the loss amount exceeds coverage limits provided by the insured's underlying general liability and commercial automobile policies. - Commercial property.
-Commercial property insurance provides first-party coverage for the insured's real property, business personal property, and business interruption losses caused by fire, wind, hail, water damage, theft, vandalism and other insured perils. - Commercial multi-peril.
+Commercial property insurance provides first-party coverage for the insured's real property, business personal property, and business interruption losses caused by fire, wind, hail, water damage, theft, vandalism and other insured perils.

+- Commercial multi-peril.
 Commercial multi-peril insurance provides a combination of property and liability coverage that can include commercial automobile coverage on a single policy. - Business owner's.
 Business owner's insurance provides a package of coverage designed for small to midsize businesses with homogeneous risk profiles.
 Coverage includes general liability, commercial property and commercial automobile.

-Our Standard Commercial business unit markets its property/casualty insurance products through 322 independent agencies operating in its target markets.
-Our Standard Commercial business unit applies a strict agent selection process and seeks to provide its independent agents some degree of non-contractual geographic exclusivity.
-Our Standard Commercial business unit also strives to provide its independent agents with convenient access to product information and personalized service.
-As a result, the Standard Commercial Segment has historically maintained excellent relationships with its producing agents, as evidenced by the 26 year average tenure of the 13 agency groups that each produced more than \$1.0 million in premium during the year ended December 31, 2011.
-During 2011, the top ten agency groups produced approximately 44%, and no individual agency group produced more than 9%, of the total premium volume of our Standard Commercial business unit.
+Our Standard Commercial P&C business unit markets its property/casualty insurance products through 330 independent agencies operating in its target markets.
+Our Standard Commercial P&C business unit applies a strict agent selection process and seeks to provide its independent agents some degree of non-contractual geographic exclusivity.
+Our Standard Commercial P&C business unit also strives to provide its independent agents with convenient access to product information and personalized service.
+As a result, the Standard Commercial P&C business unit has historically maintained excellent relationships with its producing agents, as evidenced by the 25 year average tenure of the 14 agency groups that each produced more than \$1.0 million in premium during the year ended December 31, 2012.
+During 2012, the top ten agency groups produced approximately 38%, and no individual agency group produced more than 9%, of the total premium volume of our Standard Commercial P&C business unit.